intjohn/yahoodict2anki/README.md

 # Yahoo Dictionary to Anki

-This Chrome extension helps add a word/phrase looked up in Yahoo dictionary (https://tw.dictionary.search.yahoo.com/) into an Anki note stored in local.
-Cards is generated automatically based on the selected note type.
+This Chrome extension helps add a word/phrase looked up in Yahoo dictionary (https://tw.dictionary.search.yahoo.com/) as a new note into Anki that runs in user's local environment through connection provided by Anki's add-on AnkiConnect.

 ## Prerequisite